eehlers/eehlers.github.io/ledger.02.ecdsa.md

 # Programming Ledger #3 - ECDSA Signatures

 Normally you use your ledger to sign bitcoin transactions.
 You can also use it to sign bitcoin messages, as explained in the previous article, [Programming Ledger #2 - Bitcoin Message Signing](./ledger.01.message.md).
-Another possibility is to use the ledger to generate ECDSA signatures for messages other than transactions.
+Another possibility is to use the ledger to generate ECDSA signatures for arbitrary messages which are neither transactions nor bitcoin messages.

 Normally you would not use a ledger in this way.
 When signing a transaction, you generate an ECDSA signature of the hash of the transaction - but you don't send the hash of the transaction to the ledger.
 You send to the ledger the transaction itself.
 The ledger parses the transaction, validates it, and asks you to confirm all of the relevant properties of the transaction before signing.
 All of this validation is very important to ensure that you don't sign anything you shouldn't.